e1016/watch-native/README.md

 1.0

-Enable watch reactive feature with an extreamly light library, only **355 bytes**
+Enable watch reactive feature with an extreamly light library, only **375 bytes**

-	this feature was implemented for mozilla on Firefox 58 beta was deprecated and removes
+	this feature was implemented by mozilla on Firefox 58 beta, after was deprecated and removes.

 	"using watchpoints has a serious negative impact on performance" - Mozilla Watch Native use getters and setters like Vue for avoid this problem